Hailo: Mobile application and e-hailing

 A survey conducted by Hailo found that cab drivers spend an average of 40-60 percent of their time looking for fares.

-The Hailo mobile e-hail application uses mobile and GPS technology to match taxi drivers with passengers based on both availability and proximity.
+The Hailo mobile e-hail application used mobile and GPS technology to match taxi drivers with passengers based on both availability and proximity.

-Hailo passengers make two taps on the Hailo smartphone app in order to request and confirm their e-hail.
+Hailo passengers made two taps on the Hailo smartphone app in order to request and confirm their e-hail.

-Once a driver has electronically accepted a passenger, the waiting passenger is sent an updated time of arrival based on route information and real-time traffic information.
+Once a driver electronically accepted a passenger, the waiting passenger was sent an updated time of arrival based on route information and real-time traffic information.

-Customers also have the ability to specify if they require a wheelchair-accessible vehicle or a fixed price fare to designated location such as an airport terminal, where permitted.
+Customers also had the ability to specify if they required a wheelchair-accessible vehicle or a fixed price fare to designated location such as an airport terminal, where permitted.

-The Hailo driver app includes social networking features, which allows drivers to alert each other of locations with high street fare demand, traffic conditions, speed traps and road construction obstacles.
+The Hailo driver app included social networking features, allowing drivers to alert each other of locations with high street fare demand, traffic conditions, speed traps and road construction obstacles.

-Both the Hailo passenger and driver apps are compatible with both iOS and Android mobile devices.
+Both the Hailo passenger and driver apps were compatible with both iOS and Android mobile devices.

 Mobile commerce

-Hailo enables its registered passengers to e-hail, pay and tip for taxi journeys using the credit or debit card details they have stored within Hailo's secure cloud wallet.
+Hailo enabled its registered passengers to e-hail, pay and tip for taxi journeys using the credit or debit card details stored within Hailo's secure cloud wallet.

-In some city locations, taxi drivers can also use Hailo to process credit and debit card payments for street hail fares by manually entering passenger card details when they reach their destination.
+In some city locations, taxi drivers could also use Hailo to process credit and debit card payments for street hail fares by manually entering passenger card details upon reaching their destination.

-Instant trip receipts are sent to passengers by email and contain journey and payment information along with instructions to help retrieve any property lost or forgotten in the taxi.
+Instant trip receipts were sent to passengers by email, containing journey and payment information along with instructions to help retrieve any property lost or forgotten in the taxi.

 Legal proceedings

 In February 2013, Black Car Assistance Corporation and Livery Roundtable filed a lawsuit against the taxi and limousine commission to prevent e-hailing companies from expanding to New York City.

 In April 2013, a judge dismissed the lawsuit and Hailo won the right to begin an e-hail beta trial.
 The decision was subsequently appealed.

 After a second temporary restraining order was issued against the pilot program, Hailo became the only taxi-hailing app-maker to join the lawsuit in support of the city.

-On 30 July 2021 Southcab Ltd Acquires the UK trademark Hailo which they would be running alongside their website Urban Taxi.
+On 30 July 2021 Southcab Ltd acquired the UK trademark Hailo.